itssixtyn3in/ODCheck/README.md

 Once a sync connection has been set up to the Sharepoint Document Library and the ODCheck client has been executed, then commands can be executed by dropping the payload files into the shared sync folder.

 - Enumeration: Runs multiple Windows enumeration commands and returns the output into the sync folder.
-- Reverse Shell: Attempts to run an external script that spawns a reverse shell.
+- Reverse Shell: Attempts to run your reverse shell command.
 - DOS Condition: Attempts to trigger CVE-2023-32214 which causes a blackscreen for the user if ms-cxh-full:// is available.
 The screen will reappear if the machine is restarted.
 - External Scripts: Attempts to run an external PowerShell script for customization purposes.
 - Tool Move: Attempts to move the specified file from the OneDrive folder into Downloads (or another specified folder if manually changed in the script)